What is Swine Flu?

 Risk Factors of Swine Flu

-Few individuals are at higher risk of becoming seriously sick if they get infected with swine flu virus.
+Few individuals are at higher risk of becoming seriously sick if they get infected with the swine flu virus.
 Those groups are:

 • Being over 65 years of age